 Weapons for the longsword and sword & buckler tournaments will be supplied by the organiser.

 Rapier fencers must supply their own rapiers.
 The rapiers should be typical rapiers with a proper blade.
 Sidesword-blades and epee-like blades are inappropriate.

 We would prefer everyone to use a blade of 42” or similar, but if you only have one rapier and the blade is 45”, it will be allowed as well - this is the maximum allowed length.
 The weight should not be excessively light.

 The blade must also have a safe tip, preferably a rolled tip, a hard rubber tip, a bullet casing or similar.
 If you have a 6mm round Danielli tip or similar they should have an additional safety tip!

-Darkwood, Danielli, Castille, Kvetun, Regenyei and others are recommended makers.
-If you are unsure if your sword is suitable please contact the organisers before the event so we can clarify.
+Darkwood, Castille, Kvetun, Regenyei and others are recommended makers.
+If you are unsure whether your sword is suitable, please contact the organisers before the event so we can clarify.

 Sabre fencers must supply their own sabres.
-The sabers should be a type of “military sabre”, preferably straight or nearly straight.
+The sabres should be a type of “military sabre”, preferably straight or nearly straight.
 Sport fencing sabres, light “duelling sabres” and very curved sabres are inappropriate.

-The blade should not be longer than ca. 85cm and the weight should be around 800-1000g.
-It should also have a rolled tip or a flared tip.
+The blade should not be longer than ca. 85cm and the weight should be around 750-900g,

-Regenyei strong sabres are recommended but other brands will be allowed if they are suitable.
-If you have sabre that is slightly outside these parameters but you think is suitable, please contact the organizer for clarification.
+Regenyei “strong sabres” and Kvetun sabres are recommended, but other brands will be allowed if they are suitable.
+If you have a sabre that is slightly outside these parameters, but you think is suitable, please contact the organizer for clarification.